School of Design

 Current and recent research

-Specific themes for current academic research fall into two categories, the creative employment of digital knitting technology and contemporary feminism and the maternal.
+Specific themes for current academic research are digital knitting technology, contemporary feminism, the maternal and the power of the 'soft stuff'.

 For a full catalogue of research outputs see the RCA Research Repository